TurnerZischka/Calendar-Project/README.md

 undo these operations.

  > * Design Patterns Patterns to use
- >   * asdf
  >   * SAMPLE Composite, Strategy, Abstract Factory, Visitor, or Decorator
  >   * All design patterns need to be linked together (it can't be two distinct projects)
  > * Programming Languages in use
  >   * C++
- >   * GUI TBD
  > * Inputs
- >   * User data
+ >   * User data - from menu
  >   * GUI interactions
  > * Outputs
- >   * Save file data, in order to save user data and dates across boots
+ >   * Save file data, in order to save user data and dates across boots (using input/output file streams to/from txt files).
  >   * Graphical Display
- >      * includes buttons and GUI
- >      * and the output of the calendar and other forms of user info display
+ >      * Can be changed with menu options which affect terminal display
  >
  > Your project description should summarize the project you are proposing.
 Be sure to include
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)